ospc-org/blog-posts/content/welcome.md

-In order to use the TaxBrain web application and receive our newsletter,  [ SIGNUP HERE]
+In order to use the TaxBrain web application and receive our newsletter, [enter your email here](http://www.ospc.org/about#join-mailinglist).

-To become an open source contributor to our projects, please visit our Github page, [here]
+To become an open source contributor to our projects, please visit our Github page, [here](https://github.com/OpenSourcePolicyCenter/)

 To become an economic reviewer, please email matt.jensen@aei.org